Hiwonder-docs/LanderPi/source/docs/3_Chassis_Motion_Control.md

 >
 > **When entering commands, be sure to use correct case and spacing.
 You can use the Tab key to auto-complete keywords.**

 (1) Power on the robot and connect it to a remote control tool like VNC.
-For detail informations, please refer to: [4.
-Development Environment Setup and Configuration]().
+For detail informations, please refer to: [1.4 Development Environment Setup and Configuration](https://wiki.hiwonder.com/projects/LanderPi/en/latest/docs/1_LanderPi_User_Manual.html#development-environment-setup-and-configuration).

 (2) Click the terminal icon <img src="../_static/media/chapter_3/section_2/media/image2.png" style="width:30px"/> in the system desktop to open a command-line window.